peteralhachem/ezwh/README.md

     - `unit_test/integration_test` - test suites performed on the all the classes.

-- `docs/` - Directory containing all the documentation performed prior to the deployment of the application.
+- `docs/` - directory containing all the documentation performed prior to the deployment of the application.

-- `images/` - Directory containing a representation of the test coverage performed during the testing phase of our backend.
+- `images/` - directory containing a representation of the test coverage performed during the testing phase of our backend.